The Bible’s Satanic Verses: Hell, Torture, Slavery, Sex Slavery, Infanticide,

 The only thing worse than torture here on earth would be eternal torture in the

-afterlife, which would make God seem like the Devil if it were true, and he had
+afterlife, which would make God seem like the Devil if it were true, especially

 the ability to save but chose not to do so.
 Would any of us choose to torture

-our enemies for all eternity?
+even our worst enemies for all eternity?
 Will Jesus reject his own parable of the Good

 Samaritan and cause or allow the saints of other religions to be tortured

 incessantly?
 Is that the "good news" of the gospel?
 If these thoughts trouble